 - Offer to contact a CARE Advocate (will contact upon request). - Explain reporting and resource options. - Provide supportive measures as needed. - Encourage the complainant to report the incident to the police, and assist in making the report if requested by the complainant.
-Title IX may be obligated to report to the police the fact that an assault was reported, but the name of the complainant will only be provided with the complainant's consent, except in extenuating circumstances. - Upon the signing of a formal complaint by the complainant or Title IX Coordinator, the TIXC or designee will investigate, and separate decision makers will determine responsibility and sanctions, if appropriate. - For more information please see later in this report, or visit: http://www.unl.edu/equity/title-ix
+Title IX may be obligated to report to the police the fact that an assault was reported, but the name of the complainant will only be provided with the complainant's consent, except in extenuating circumstances. - Upon the signing of a formal complaint by the complainant or Title IX Coordinator, the TIXC or designee will investigate, and separate decision makers will determine responsibility and sanctions, if appropriate. - For more information please see later in this report, or visit: equity.unl.edu